 They were relocated to an undisclosed place Friday, and will be required to stay there until October 19.
 The incubation period – time between Ebola infection and the onset of symptoms – ranges between two to 21 days.

-The Dallas hospital where Duncan is being treated has come under fire for its handling of his first visit there eight days ago.
+Additionally, the Dallas hospital where Duncan is being treated has come under fire for how it handled his first visit there eight days ago.